oschrenk/notes/company.md

 - everybody gets their own laptop, mouse, keyboard, monitor, os (only unix based though)
 - create open space
 - offer books, place to read
-- release partys
+- release parties
 - release cookies

 ### New Hires ###

-- check what harware he wants/needs before he starts
+- check what hardware he wants/needs before he starts
 - assign a mentor for the first day
 - mentor should be project lead/member of the project the new hire should work in
 - email/scm/... should be setup when he sits down